Paranormal Paws

 “Talk to her?”
 Smokey asked.
 He began to stress knead my stomach, and I growled at him because I can’t tolerate that.

-“NOT IT!”
+“Not it!”
 Smokey repeated.
 The two of them darted away and Luna rolled her eyes.

 “Babies,” she scoffed.